TonicAI/tim_helm_charts/README.md

 installation is used even if the key pair has not been updated.
 Changing this date will cause refresh tokens to be invalidated.

+Alternatively, a secret with the fields of `public-key` and `creation-date` matching the above can be created and the name of the secret provided to `web.configuration.masterCert.secretName`.

 The accompanying private key should be encrypted with AES-256 CBC.
 The key for the AES encryption must be the SHA256 hash of a password or pass phrase.
 When encoding the private key, it must be prepended with the 16 byte IV used during